ankit-rathi/getFinFree/README.md

 ---

 ## **Chapter 6 – `tradeTactically()`**

 *Short-term systems for long-term thinkers.*

-### The Role of Trading in a Freedom Plan
+### **The Role of Trading in a Freedom Plan**

-- Trading ≠ speculation — the quantified view
+* The quantified difference between trading and speculation
-- When and how trading fits into your wealth code
+* When trading supports (not replaces) your wealth OS
+* How tactical trading complements long-term investing

-### Trading Systems and Discipline
+### **Trading Systems and Discipline**

-- Systematic setups, not emotional reactions
+* Systematic setups vs. emotional reactions
-- Trade journaling, backtesting, and rulebooks
+* Backtesting, journaling, and rulebooks
-- Building feedback loops from data
+* Data-driven feedback loops for continuous improvement

-### Psychology of Wins and Losses
+### **The Psychology of Wins and Losses**

-- Managing risk, ego, and expectations
+* Managing risk, ego, and expectation cycles
-- Turning lessons into algorithms
+* Converting mistakes into algorithms
-- Why trading sharpens investor discipline
+* Why tactical discipline strengthens long-term investor behaviour

+### **Quantvesting_v2 — Integrating Tactical Trading with Long-Term Investing**

+#### a) Foundations

+* Evolution from Quantvesting_v1 to tactical overlays
+* Using the same stock universe to maintain quality

+#### b) Valuation Cycles & Tactical Edges

+* Understanding contraction–expansion valuation cycles
+* Identifying exit windows through stretched valuations
+* Optimising entries and exits with chart-based patterns

+#### c) Rotational Tactics

+* Rotating across opportunities based on risk–reward ratios
+* Prioritising trades where probability and payoff align
+* How to maintain discipline while moving tactically

 ---